openforge-sh/liboqs-node/README.md

 const sig = await createMLDSA65();
 ```

 Tree-shaking ensures unused algorithms are never included in your bundle.
-WASM modules are lazy-loaded when you call the factory function.
+Each algorithm's WASM is embedded in its module and loaded when you import the factory function.

 ## Package Structure